KDurimel/DNAlogy/README.md

 P0C9F6
 ```

-Dummy data and its results can be found in the [example](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/examples) directory.

 <br/>

+### Examples

+All data used for the following examples are avalaible in the [examples](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/examples) directory.

 **Example  — Id mapping: map any ids to UniRef100 ids**